ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-he swset face with its ini les to me,
-And said, “H ive you any ships at sea 1”
-Child! you-did not know the wild throb of pain
-Those l&#x27;ght wArds sent through my heart and brain |
-Ah ! wo all have ships on the stormy sea,
-Ah ! weary watefcers fir them are we;
-And when the.tempest and cloud are rife—
-When storms sweep ovsr the sea of life,
-With feaiful eyes, by the sounding rhore,
-We watch for them—we have watched before;
-But of all who weary and trembling wait
-For the coming ships with their precious freight,
-&#x27;Tie known, O Father, to none but thee,
-If they safely arrive, or be Fat at sea.
 Delicacy in Conversation.—“There is
 speaking well, speaking easily, speaking
 justly, and speaking reasonably.
 It is of­